seastco/alert-beacon/README.md

 # Earthquake Alert

-Earthquake Alert is an SMS notification system for 6.1+ magnitude earthquakes on the United States west coast, primarily in anticipation of this century's _Big One_ events.
+Earthquake Alert is an SMS alert system for 6.1+ magnitude earthquakes on the United States west coast, primarily in anticipation of this century's _Big One_ events.

 The hosted implementation is querying the United States Geological Survey (USGS) system every 3 minutes using AWS Lambda and EventBridge Scheduler.
 An earthquake takes 2-8 minutes to be processed and posted to the USGS system, so to account for this the script has a lookback period of 10 minutes.
 Given that the query happens every 3 minutes, this may result in a duplicate alert or two.